 We know genetics now play a part but that not everyone who has the right combination of genetics for an eating disorder will go on to develop one because genes have to be switched on by environmental factors (such as energy deficit or maybe stressful life events).
-Energy deficit is also a key part – be that through dieting and society or diet culture’s influences or some other cause (physical illness or a stressful experience causing a person to stop eating for a period of time perhaps).
+Energy deficit is also a key part – be that through dieting and society or diet culture’s influences or some other cause (physical illness or a traumatic experience causing a person to stop eating for a period of time perhaps).
 Other environmental factors are also going to impact, such as how supported we are, our connection to others, sense of life purpose, how much sleep we get, how much stimulation we get mentally and physically.
 These are just a few of the factors that might contribute to why you and not the person next to you developed an eating disorder and the ingredients present for each person who develops this illness will never be the exact same mix as another person but that is ok and that does not make one illness more valid than another.

 The cause of any illness is complex.
 Every possible thing we experience or do with or to our body can impact on what level of stress our body is under, what chemical processes are occurring, our brain health, our genetic health… and all of this will affect what illnesses we might develop or not.
 We cannot micro manage that and we cannot predict in advance to any specific degree, so all we can do is keep living in ways that we do know humans have evolved to live and be healthiest in: with good food, plenty of rest and time to allow stress levels to come down each day, lots of sleep (ideally at night time), good social connections, love and support and a sense of life purpose.

-In recovery too, the way each person recovers will differ widely and what works for one will be different to another, but all these basic factors (listed above) in terms of what will help us long term to be the best version of ourselves we can be will all help make recovery that bit more possible.
+In recovery too, the way each person recovers will differ widely and what works for one will be different to another, but all these basic factors (listed above) in terms of what will help us long term to be the best version of ourselves will all help make recovery that bit more possible.

 At the end of the day, the causes of an eating disorder are complex and it is a cocktail!
 Clinging to one story though in fear of stigma or shame is something too many of us do and it is time that we acknowledge that this illness is caused by a huge number of genetic, environmental, societal and biological factors which are still poorly understood due to how complicated they are…